Your options for healing.

-Pediatricians screen for hip dislocation and/or instability in newborn babies before sending them home from the hospital.
-If hip dislocation is found, it's usually easily treatable with a special harness worn for three months.
-Hips that are found to be normal at newborn screenings can go on to reveal dysplasia later in life, due to an ongoing abnormal development of the hip joint — hence the term "developmental dysplasia of the hip."
-Depending on the severity of the condition, it can cause pain, limping, clicking, difficulty walking and, ultimately, arthritis of the hip.
+All newborn babies are screened for hip dislocation and/or instability before heading home from the hospital.
+But even hips that are normal at this stage can go on to reveal dysplasia later in life, due to abnormal development of the hip joint.
+Depending on the severity of the condition, it can cause pain, difficulty walking and arthritis of the hip.

 - Activity-related pain in the hip region